-- 1. 20% -- Weekly issues.
+1. 20% -- Weekly issues.
 No later than Sunday night of each week, each student must post an email message to the class.
-It can be a question, comment on reading, anecdote, story, or news that are relevant to the weekly reading/topic and raise an issue for discussion in the class on Monday.
+It can be a question, comment on reading, anecdote, story, or news that are relevant to the weekly reading/topic and can be an issue for discussion in the class on Monday.
 Everybody must read ALL the messages before coming to the class on Mon.
-Please keep each message short. - 2.
-60% -- Four essays (3-5 pages each, 15% each).
-Each must be on a topic related to the subject and/or the readings of a particular week, although it does NOT have to be exactly the same topic as discussed in the class.
+Please keep each message short.

+2. 60% -- Essays/papers

+Option 1: Three essays (5 pages each, 20% each).
+Each must be on a topic related to the subject and/or the readings of a particular week, although it does not have to be exactly the same topic as discussed in the class.
 It can be a commentary on the weekly subject in a certain way, a review of weekly readings, a literature review of the topic, a current issue that is relevant to the subject of a week, a creative story or a historical case related or relevant to the subject.
 Be creative.
-But it must demonstrate your critical arguments on the subject.
-The essay must be submitted no later than the "Break" week after the selected topics.
-(For example, essays on topics of Weeks 2-5 must be submitted no later than Oct 10.) - 3.
-20 % total -- A copy of each essay, then, must be given to another student in the class (a.k.a. "peer reader") for his/her comment.
+But it must demonstrate your critical reading and your arguments on the subject.

+Option 2: A research paper (15-20 pages).
+Topic as agreed with Thongchai 3.
+20 % total - Peer reader.
+A copy of each essay must be given to another student in the class ("peer reader") for his/her comment.
 The reader makes comments (1 page max.), focusing on the ideas and arguments in the essay.
 Send the commentary directly to the writer (with cc: to Thongchai) ASAP.
-Each student should seek 2-4 peer readers, and not relying on only one reader for all four essays.
-A student can be peer reader of no more than four essays.
+Each student should seek 2-3 peer readers, instead of relying on only one reader for all three essays.
+A student can be peer reader of no more than three essays.